Best mono amplifiers for 2020

-Check out Subwoofer wiring diagrams for more solutions.
+Check out our subwoofer wiring diagrams for more solutions.

 Putting it all together

 Getting the right sub for an amp, or the right amp for a sub, is like solving a puzzle where the amplifier's capabilities (X watts RMS into Y ohms) needs to match the subwoofer's specifications (Y ohms and can handle X watts RMS).
 Your goal is to get those two variables to match for both the amplifier and the subwoofer.
-For more information see How to match subwoofers and amplifiers.
+For more information see our article about how to match subwoofers and amplifiers.